Strannik12346/School.Festival/README.md

 # Festival_HTML_CSS_JS
-Site developed for a competition at school
+-> Site developed for a competition at school
+-> Yes, the topic and images were given